dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 Nasim and I are both co-investigators on this project, which is now in its fifth year of activity.

-We are leading a small team of embedded team of researchers who comprise a must larger team of investigators (more than 30, actually) who are conducting the study in NY State.
+We are leading a small team of embedded team of researchers who comprise a MUCH larger team of investigators (more than 30, actually) who are conducting the study in NY State.

 <b>WHAT ARE THE GOALS OF THE HEALing COMM STUDY?</b>